New York LLC: How to Form an LLC in NY

 Your New York LLC name must comply with specific state requirements:

-• Must include: “Limited Liability Company,” “LLC,” or “L.L.C.”
+• Must contain “Limited Liability Company,” “LLC,” or “L.L.C.”

 registered agent Requirements